Positive trace polynomials and the universal Procesi-Schacher conjecture: Introduction

 See Theorem \ref{ta:ks} below for an extended version in a slightly different language.
 The existence of trace identities on $n\times n$ matrices suggests that the problem of positivity on $n\times n$ matrices should be treated in an appropriate quotient of $\free$, which we describe next.

 Let $\TR$ be the {\bf trace ring of generic $n\times n$ matrices}, i.e., the $\R$-algebra generated by generic matrices $\Xi_1,\dots,\Xi_g$, their transposes and traces of their products.
-Here $\Xi_j=(\xi_{j\imath\jmath})_{\imath\jmath}$ is a $n\times n$ matrix whose entries are independent commmuting variables.
+Here $\Xi_j=(\xi_{j\imath\jmath})_{\imath\jmath}$ is an $n\times n$ matrix whose entries are independent commuting variables.
 The $\R$-subalgebra $\GM\subset\TR$ generated by $\Xi_j,\Xi_j^{\ti}$ is called the {\bf ring of generic $n\times n$ matrices} and has a central role in the theory of polynomial identities \cite{Pro,Row2}.
 The ring of central quotients of $\GM$ is the {\bf universal central simple algebra with orthogonal involution} of degree $n$, denoted $\USA$.
 The ring $\TR$ also has a geometric interpretation.
 Let the orthogonal group $\ort$ act on $\mat^g$ by simultaneous conjugation.
 If $\matpoly$ is identified with polynomial maps $\mat^g\to\mat$, then $\TR$ is the ring of polynomial $\ort$-concomitants in $\matpoly$, i.e., equivariant maps with respect to the $\ort$-action \cite{Pro}.
 If $\ceng,\cen,Z_n$ are the centers of $\GM,\TR,\USA$, respectively, and $\cR$ is the ``averaging'' Reynolds operator for the $\ort$-action, then we have the following diagram.

 The elements of $\TR$ are called {\bf trace polynomials} and the elements of $\cen$ are called {\bf pure trace polynomials}.
 Since every evaluation of $\free$ at a tuple of $n\times n$ matrices factors through $\TR$, it suffices to prove our Positivstellens\"atze in the ring $\TR$.
 The purpose of this reduction is of course not to merely state Theorem \ref{ta:free} in a more compact form.
-Our proofs crucially rely on algebraic properties of $\TR$ and their interaction with invariant and PI theory \cite{Pro,Row2,Pro1}.\looseness=-1
+Our proofs crucially rely on algebraic properties of $\TR$ and their interaction with invariant and PI theory \cite{Pro,Row2}.

 The contribution of this paper is twofold.
-We prove the Krivine-Stengle, Schm\"udgen's and Putinar's Positivstellensatz for the trace ring of generic matrices in terms of cyclic quadratic modules and preorderings.
+We prove the Krivine-Stengle, Schm\"udgen and Putinar Positivstellens{\"a}tze for the trace ring of generic matrices in terms of cyclic quadratic modules and preorderings.
 We also prove Putinar's Positivstellensatz for the ring of generic matrices (without traces).
-The proofs intertwine techniques from invariant theory, commutative real algebraic geometry and functional analysis.
+The proofs intertwine techniques from invariant theory, real algebraic geometry, PI theory and functional analysis.
 Our second main result is a counterexample to the (universal) Procesi-Schacher conjecture.